Do you know the difference between an American Pit Bull Terrier and an American Staffordshire Terrier?

 History of the American Pit Bull Terrier

-The American Pit Bull Terrier is a descendant of the British bull-baiting dog, and originates from terriers which were cross bred with bulldogs to create agile and strong dogs for fighting purposes.
+The American Pit Bull Terrier is a descendant of the British bull-baiting dog and originates from terriers that were crossbred with bulldogs to create agile and strong dogs for fighting purposes.

 These dogs were trained to participate in a cruel sport that tethered bulls to a post and dogs were set on them.